Shuoyato/Shuoyato.github.io/_posts/2023-12-10-Inverse Problems 1.md

 Inverse problem: Observing the effects, recover the cause.

-Let $K:U\to V$ denotes an operator that maps from a cause space $U$ to a effect space $V$, computing a solution to the operator equation $Ku=f$ is not easy for three reasons:
+Let $A:X\to Y$ denotes an operator that maps from a cause space $X$ to a effect space $Y$, computing a solution to the operator equation $Ax=y$ is not easy for three reasons:

 > 1, a solution may not exist,
 >